-- Rider(s):Jeanne d'Arc
+- Jeanne d'Arc

-(ca. 1412–1431) nicknamed ‘The Maid of Orléans’ is a national heroine of France and a Catholic saint.
-Jeanne d’Arc, a peasant girl, born in eastern France, asserted that she had visions from God that instructed her to recover her homeland from English domination.
-The Dauphin Charles sent her to the siege of Orléans as part of a relief mission.
-She gained prominence when she overcame the dismissive attitude of veteran commanders and lifted the siege in only nine days.
+(c.
+1412–1431), with her alias The Maid of Orléans, is a national heroine of France as well as a Catholic saint.
+Born a peasant girl in eastern France, she asserted that she had visions from God instructing her to free her country from English domination.
+The dauphin Charles sent her to the siege of Orléans as part of a relief mission.
+She gained prominence when she overcame the sceptical attitude of veteran commanders and lifted the siege in only nine days.
 She then led the French army to several important victories, which paved the way for the coronation of Charles VII in Reims, thus settling the disputed succession to the throne.

-- Sculptor(s):Hyatt Huntington, Anna Vaughn
+- Hyatt Huntington, Anna Vaughn

-- Original in:NY New York
+- NY New York

 The statue in Blois by Anna Hyatt-Huntington (1921) was a gift from an avowed Francophile, on behalf of the US people and the citizens of New York.
 The setting of this replica is much better than that of the original in New York, where it is barely possible to get enough distance to be able to enjoy this beautiful and powerful sculpture, due to the many trees surrounding it.
 In the pedestal of the Blois statue there is a stone from the prison in Rouen where Jeanne d’Arc was held in captivity.